mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 you can sign up here.

-1. Information to be entered for new users (sign up flow) must be enough to populate a new document entry in the `Bettors` collection.
+1. Information to be entered for new users (sign up flow) must be enough to populate a new document entry in the `Users` collection.

 1. New users will need to enter a password (twice to make sure no typos).
-The PPP spoke of having state-of-the-art security, so this password should have some restrictions on it e.g. 1 special, 1 number, 1 upper case, 1 lower case and so forth.
+The PPP spoke of having state-of-the-art security, so this password should have some restrictions on it as per next rule.

+1. Password must have at least 1 upper, 1 lower, 1 non-letter (number or special character), and be at least 8 characters long.

 1. CAPTCHA (i.e., "I'm not a robot") would be a nice touch but we did not commit to this.
 Look into it if you would like to do so or time permitting.

-1. Password must have at least 1 upper, 1 lower, 1 non-letter (number or special character), and be at least 8 characters long.

-1. Successful sign in or sign up takes user to the fund account page.
+1. Successful sign up takes user to the fund account page.

+1. Successful sign in takes user to the betting page unless their balance is $0 in which case it should go to the Fund account page.

 1. No support for exceptional cases, such as: